Social Service Worker Program (C119)

 - social change and proposal development

-Many of George Brown's Social Service Worker faculty have professional experience with:
+Many Social Service Worker program faculty have professional experience in the following areas:

 - marginalized communities